Website & Online Security

 • Online accounts like bank accounts, payment processing accounts like PayPal or Square, domain registrar, hosting, subscriptions, etc.

 The bottom line is to limit access to any account with a username and password.
-If more than one device is accessing something, all should follow the website and online security tips below.
+If more than one device is accessing something, all should follow the security tips below.
 Doing anything but this can expose them to security risks.

 • Clear your cache regularly.

-• Regularly review your online assets activity.
+• Review your online assets’ activity regularly.
 For instance, look for unauthorized logins.
-The more a person sticks with strict security protocol, the better.
+The more a person adheres to strict security protocols, the better.

 • Log off every online asset and device when you are not using them.
 Yes, it is inconvenient, but avoiding hacking is worth it in the long run.